Riley-D-1/Software-Assesment-Task-1/PROJECT_DEVELOPMENT.md

 ## Testing and Debugging cont.
 ### Peer reviews:
 Peer review 1: Max

 4/5

-Explain the reason for this score in detail:
 - Nice data in tables and graphs integrated into the website!
 - It has comprehensive help and about pages for beginner users to understand how it works, could have been improved through showing help next to the data so you don't have to pull up 2 windows side-by-side to look up what the data means.
 - It has a history for when you want to revisit previous data, but could have been improved by storing the entire request data so you can simulate a web request without having wifi to see all the graphs and charts in detail.
 - Very detailed instructions on how to use the program for anyone to run it, even with a section on common errors!

 Peer review 2 Will:

 4.5/5

 The program respons to errors in a consise and meaningful fasion allowing for users to understand where the error occured.
 The program has a very aesthetic and intuitive GUI that is easy to use.
 The program also records  all API uses to refer to at a later time which is extremely useful.
 The readme and infomation on the website is great making it easy to use for all users.

-Evaluation based on peer reviews:

 # Maintenance
-Maintenance
-Almost there!
-We now just need to answer the following questions.

-Maintenance Questions
-Explain how you would handle issues caused by changes to the weather API over time.
+### Explain how you would handle issues caused by changes to the API over time.

-I would handle changes overtime by
+I would handle changes to the NASA API overtime by adapting my program and then updating the program on github with a new version and list the fixed bug changes in the version desciption.
+As I do not have control of other's programs, I cannot use the standard implemetation systems and must wait for them to update their version when the issue arises.

-Explain how you would ensure the program remains compatible with new versions of Python and libraries like requests and matplotlib.
+### Explain how you would ensure the program remains compatible with new versions of Python and libraries like requests and matplotlib.

-The program deliberately uses features of the libraries that aren't going to be depreciated in the near future and are unlikely to
+The program deliberately uses features of the libraries that aren't going to be depreciated in the near future and are unlikely to be changed.
+If the issues were changed, I would either update the code to match or change the requirements.txt to be a specific version.

-Describe the steps you would take to fix a bug found in the program after deployment.
+### Describe the steps you would take to fix a bug found in the program after deployment.

-I
+I would first recreate the steps of the bug found and then look through the terminal.
+Next I would bug fix the program by using a mixture of unit and function testing and print statements to print each part of the code.
+I would then find a solution and update the program on github with a new version and list the fixed bug changes in the version desctiption.
+As I do not have control of other's programs, I cannot use the standard implemetation systems and must wait for them to update their version when the issue arises.

-Outline how you would maintain clear documentation and ensure the program remains easy to update in the future.
+### Outline how you would maintain clear documentation and ensure the program remains easy to update in the future.

+The documentation will be kept simple with step by step explanations and the indepth explanations evident on the website.
 I would avoid maintenance heavy features and would update the program.
 I would use peer testing to maintain clear documentation.

-Describe
-Provide characteristics and features.

-Explain:
-Related cause and effect.

-Make the relationships between things evident.

-Provide why and/or how.

-Outline
-Sketch in general terms; indicate the main features of.

 ### Final Evaluation
-Evaluate the current functionality of the program in terms of how well it addresses the functional and non-functional requirements.
+### Evaluate the current functionality of the program in terms of how well it addresses the functional and non-functional requirements.

-The functionality of the program currently addresses all of the functional and nonfunctional requirements and completes them all to a high degree.
+The functionality of the program succesfully addresses all of the functional and nonfunctional requirements and completes them all to a high degree.
 I address

-Discuss areas for improvement or new features that could be added.
+### Discuss areas for improvement or new features that could be added.

 I could incorporate more NASA API features to allow my users to gain a deeper understanding about Space and planets.
 I would first incorporate DONKI (Space Weather) as I originally had this in my plans however I had to drop it due to logistical and time reasons.
 I would also add the satellite images of earth as it builds our understanding of the planet.
+Furthermore I would add an offline mode that would fix the API rate limit problems witht the school wifi.

-Evaluate how the project was managed throughout its development and maintenance, including your time management and how challenges were addressed during the software development lifecycle.
+### Evaluate how the project was managed throughout its development and maintenance, including your time management and how challenges were addressed during the software development lifecycle.

+The project was managed by clearly outlining the next steps, and me making sure to stick as close as possible to my initial timeline.
-I did lots of testing in this project by using print statements, using the flask debug terminal and simply running the program.
-I have faced a lot of bugs in this part of the program and I fixed them by incorporating the  debugging strategies from above and some help from the internet (mainly stack overflow).
+I did lots of testing in this project by using print statements, using the flask debug terminal and simply running the program.I have faced a lot of bugs in this part of the program and I fixed them by incorporating the debugging strategies of function testing, debug statements and whole system testing.
+I also solved some of my problems with specific libraries/datasets with some help from the internet (mainly stack overflow).

-Discuss
-Identify issues and provide points for and/or against.

-Evaluate
-Make a judgement based on criteria.

-Determine the value of.
+### Summary Final Evaulation

 # Thank you to